hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 identified by the BPI WG-5 as sufficient and achievable as data collection requirements for third-party energy modeling tools.
 The BPI data standards support the collection and transfer of additional data points beyond these use cases.
-However, additional data may require substantive changes on behalf of the software vendors.
+However, additional data may require the software vendors to make significant changes to their systems.
 Program administrators should  recognize the financial impacts of custom data collection requests and consider providing financial assistance to software vendors to meet any customization requests, as appropriate.